aff4/pyaff4/README.md

 Other aspects of the AFF4 that have not yet been implemented in this codebase
 include:

-1. Encrypted AFF4 volumes.
-2. Persistent data store.
+1. Persistent data store (resolver).
-3. HTTP backed streams.
+2. HTTP backed streams.
-4. Support for signed statements or Bill of Materials.
+3. Support for signed statements or Bill of Materials.
-5. Directory based volumes.
+4. Directory based volumes.

 ## Notice